🚀

 }

-See the Activation section for details on obtaining these credentials.
+See for details on obtaining these credentials.

 endpoint can take the following values: